A Simplified Summer

 Simple, guilt free meals.

-Feeding the family a good dinner is one of the biggest stresses of my life.
+the biggest stresses of my life.
 I want to feed them good, healthy stuff, but they are still pretty picky and I've discovered I'm not much of a cookbook-type of person.
 But this summer I'm not going to feel guilty when we all fend for ourselves, or want to eat something that might not be a traditional dinner meal.
 That means lots of spaghetti, frozen pizza, macaroni and cheese, quesadillas, and whatever they can find in the fridge.
 Plate full of cheese for dinner?
 Have at it!

 Dump the Bucket List.